Aogami Super vs R2/SG2 Steel: The Complete 2026 Comparison Guide

 When shopping for a high-end Japanese knife, the steel choice matters as much as the blacksmith.
 And at the top end of the market, two steels dominate the conversation: Aogami Super Carbon and R2/SG2 Stainless.
 Both are used by Japan’s finest makers.
 Both deliver exceptional sharpness.
 But they offer fundamentally different experiences in the kitchen.

-This guide cuts through the metallurgical jargon and tells you what actually matters when choosing between these two steels — how they cut, how they age, and how they feel on the sharpening stones.
+This guide cuts through the metallurgical jargon and tells you what actually matters when choosing between these two steels — how they cut, how they age, how they feel on the sharpening stones, and which one belongs in your kitchen.

 Quick Summary